pointfreeco/swift-issue-reporting/README.md

   * [**Dependencies**](https://github.com/pointfreeco/swift-dependencies) is a general purpose
     dependency injection library inspired by SwiftUI's environment.
-It uses Swift Issue Reporting to notify users when they haven't asserted against how a dependency is used.
-This forces each test to explicitly declare its dependencies, and when a new dependency is introduced to a feature, existing tests will fail until they account for it.
+It uses Swift Issue Reporting to notify users when they access dependencies without overridding them.
+This results in runtime warnings when running in the simulator, and test failures when testing.
+It forces each test to explicitly declare its dependencies, and when a new dependency is introduced to a feature, existing tests will fail until they account for it.